(Effective as of June 15, 2015)

 To minimize the risk of unauthorized access to your information, we may use some of your information to authenticate you when using our website or when you contact us by telephone.

-We do not pass on your data to third parties and will notify you if this changes.
+We may share your personal data with our parent company Mediaocean which is situated in the United States of America.
+Other than that, we do not pass on your data to any other third parties and will notify you if this changes.

 If you have any concerns or queries about how Mediaocean stores or uses your data, please contact your support team.